leonwgc/leonwgc/README.md

 - 👋 Hi, I'm Leon
-- I come from Hubei province which lies in the middle of China and now I have settled in ShangHai (Minhang area).
+- I come from Hubei province which lies in the middle of China and now I have settled in the city of ShangHai
-- I am a frontend developer, Previously I was working at [yiyuan tech](https://www.yiyuangroup.com/) as a frontend tech leader
+- I am a frontend developer and I ✨love✨ web development
-- I am obsessed with coding.
-I have more than 14 years' coding experience.
-- I ✨love✨ listening to music, watching movies.
-I also ✨love✨ outdoor trips like hiking and camping
+- I ✨love✨ listening to music, watching movies and reading.
+I also ✨love✨ outdoor trips like hiking and camping in my spare time
-- 📫 Welcome to my Github
+- 📫 welcome to my github